danielresendiz/Mexico-COVID-19/CTD/Scraped_data/README.md

 # Casos y fallecimientos  diarios / Daily cases and deaths

 **Note/Nota**
+2020-05-26: El número de muertes en Coahuila reportado el día de hoy en los datos del CTD es una unidad menor al reportado ayer.

+2020-05-26: The number of deaths in Coahuila reported today in the CTD is one unit less than the one reported yesterday.

+**Note/Nota**
 2020-05-24: El número de muertes en Morelos reportado el día de hoy en los datos del CTD es dos unidades menor al reportado ayer.

 2020-05-24: The number of deaths in Morelos reported today in the CTD is two units less than the one reported yesterday.